tessera-metrics/tessera/README.md

 ### Create the database and run

-Cronenberg is configured by default to run off of a sqlite backing store, which has to be initialized, and can be populated with a bunch of demo dashboards.
+Tessera is configured by default to run off of a sqlite backing store, which has to be initialized, and can be populated with a bunch of demo dashboards.
 To initialize the database and generate the demo
 dashboards: